kelseyhightower/kubernetes-the-hard-way/docs/02-certificate-authority.md

 ## Generate client and server TLS certificates

-In this section we will generate TLS certificates for all each Kubernetes component and a client certificate for an admin client.
+In this section we will generate TLS certificates for each Kubernetes component and a client certificate for the admin user.

 ### Create the Admin client certificate